• WiFi *

 Shopping & Dining: The shopping district extends from the Waterfront Shops and Barrier Island Shops from the north down to Aqua Restaurant and Spa and Scarborough Lane at the southern end of town.
 In addition to distinctive shops, there are a number of great restaurants, many right on the water, providing a wonderful dining experience for “foodies.”

-Beach Time: The beaches of Duck are some of the most beautiful on the Outer Banks, and even recognized as one of the “Top 15 Family-Friendly Beaches in America”.
+Beach Time: The beaches of Duck, NC are some of the most beautiful on the Outer Banks, and even recognized as one of the “Top 15 Family-Friendly Beaches in America”.
 It does, however, offer very little public access so the use of the beach is primarily by residents, renters, and their guests.

 Brief History of Duck, NC

-Duck was actually one of the first areas of Dare County to be settled, although at the time it was still a part of Currituck County.
+The Town of Duck, NC was actually one of the first areas of Dare County to be settled, although at the time it was still a part of Currituck County.
 Records are a bit spotty about the earliest settlers, but the family cemeteries tell a tale of a difficult life and early death.

 Yet the village did survive, and in its own way thrived.
 There were probably less than 100 residents in the immediate area, and it was a close-knit community.
 There was minimal wealth in this region, so residents lived off the land and fortunately, the Atlantic Ocean and Currituck Sound yielded a bounty of fish and waterfowl.